MadryLab/glm_saga/README.md

 This package is on PyPI.
 Install it with `pip install glm_saga`.
 The only requirement is PyTorch.

 ## Usage and documentation
-The package implements the following functions which can be used to fit sparse linear models.
+The following function is the main interface which can be used to fit a sequence of sparse linear models.
 A barebones example which fits a sparse linear model on top of a ResNet18 can be found in `resnet18_example.py`.

 ```
 def glm_saga(linear, loader, max_lr, nepochs, alpha,